A delicious, refreshing, and healthy deep green colada with pineapple, coconut milk, and spirulina. Vegan and naurally sweetened.

-I thought I’d ease back into the blogging groove with a little happy hour post.
+I thought I’d ease back into the blogging groove with a little happy hour post and this deep green colada.
 Hawaii was great!
 Aside from the slight suspicion that I may have developed an avocado allergy, it was the most relaxing 10 days I’ve had in a while.
 I posted some photos on Instagram if you want to check them out.
 I’m going to try just a small bit of avocado soon to see if it was just some weird, away-from-home reaction.

 For when I inevitably get tired of my classic white IKEA kitchen cabinet fronts.

 Coffee cups are an environmental problem child.
 Imagine if Starbucks made a switch to something like this.
 Massive impact.

 Our dog can be incredibly shy sometimes.
 Lots of great tips here for helping the more skittish pups gain some confidence.